duckduckgo/duckduckgo-help-pages/_docs/email-protection/troubleshooting/how-do-i-change-my-forwarding-address.md

 order: 300
 ---

-Visit the “Account” tab of [Email Protection Settings](https://duckduckgo.com/email/settings/account) in a <a href="{{ site.baseurl }}/email-protection/how-do-i-get-duckduckgo-email-protection">supported browser</a> to change your forwarding address.
+Visit the “Account” tab of [Email Protection Settings](https://duckduckgo.com/email/settings/account) in a [supported browser]({{ site.baseurl }}/email-protection/how-do-i-get-duckduckgo-email-protection) to change your forwarding address.